Gabby Logan: Personal life

 In 1992, Logan's 15-year-old brother Daniel (born 1976) collapsed and died from hypertrophic cardiomyopathy after playing football with his dad in their back garden.
 Logan has actively appealed for the Daniel Yorath Appeal, which raises funds for the treatment and detection of the condition.

-Her brother Jordan Yorath (born 1985) played football for England Universities in 2008, and for Sheffield Wednesday, Halifax Town and Wakefield F.C.
-Logan's sister, Louise (born 1975), was a performer in Cirque Du Soleil's Zumanity show.
+At age 17, Logan had a relationship with 28-year-old married Olympic runner Gary Staines.

 Logan married former Scotland international rugby union player Kenny Logan on 19 July 2001 at Logie Kirk in Blairlogie, Stirling.
 She has said that meeting her husband was a motivation to exercise regularly again.
 The couple live in Penn, Buckinghamshire, having moved there from Kew, south-west London in 2013.

-On 28 July 2005, after undergoing IVF treatment, Logan gave birth to twins, a son named Reuben and a daughter named Lois.
+On 28 July 2005, after undergoing IVF treatment, Logan gave birth to twins, a son, Reuben, and a daughter, Lois Maya Logan.

 In June 2012, Logan was named by The Times newspaper as one of several people to have put money into a film and tax avoidance scheme.

 In January 2013, Logan was named the first Chancellor of Leeds Trinity University.
 In November 2017 it was announced that Logan would step down from this role in January 2018 after five years.

 Logan runs and plays golf.
 She is a supporter of Newcastle United, dating back to her time at Durham University, when her boyfriend was a fan.
 She remembers her first match as Newcastle's 1–0 Premier League victory over Everton on 25 August 1993 and made visits by air or rail to St James' Park throughout the 1990s and early 2000s, including Newcastle's 5–0 win over Manchester United on 20 October 1996.